andywaite/axelrod/readme.md

 ## What is the Prisoner's dilemma game?
 The Prisoner's dilemma is a game where two players are given the choice to either cooperate or defect.
 If both players cooperate, they both get 3 points.
 If both players defect, they both get 1 point.
 If one player cooperates and the other defects, the defector gets 5 points and the cooperator gets 0 points.

-Where this gets interesting is that the players don't know what the other player will do.
-They can either choose to cooperate or defect, and they don't know what the other player will do.
-They can't communicate with each other.

 The game is called the Prisoner's dilemma because it's a good analogy for the situation two prisoners are in when they're being interrogated by the police.
 If they both stay silent, they both get a light sentence.
 If they both confess, they both get a heavy sentence.
 If one confesses and the other stays silent, the confessor gets a light sentence and the other gets a heavy sentence.

 ## Why is it interesting?